leynos/el-takeaway/README.md

     -a
 following successful pull, retrieve post assets
+    -p
+Attempt to retrieve the data using browser credentials.
+    -b browser
+Specify the browser to use for retreiving credentials.
+If not supplied, the value in the .et conf file will be used.
+If supplied, the conf file value will be overwritten.

 This is intended to be used in conjunction with a version control tool such as git or mercurial to allow you to more easily track the changes you have made to your Ello posts and comments.